sike25/android/README.md

 # android
 collection of android dev projects
+project folders have their own readMe's